sillygoose/sbhistory/README.md

 Outputs are one per inverter, and if there is more than one inverter in your site, a site-wide value named `site` is created from the sum of the inverter outputs.
 In the current version two outputs can be selected to be sent to InfluxDB:
 - daily_history

-    Daily history is the inverter(s) Wh meter recorded at approximately midnight each day:
+    Daily history is the inverter(s) total Wh meter recorded at midnight (local time) each day:

         _measurement    `production`
         _inverter       `inverter name(s)`, 'site'